 The price is very accessible and will give you a completely different perspective of the coast of Lima.

-You will get to see the popular cliffs of the city from the heights, observe the district of Miraflores calmly and, of course, enjoy some adrenaline in the meanwhile.
+You will get to see the famous cliffs of the city from the heights, observe the district of Miraflores calmly and, of course, enjoy some adrenaline in the meanwhile.

-If you have never done paragliding before and would like to give it a try, this a chance you should not miss.
+If you have never done paragliding before and would like to try it, this a chance you should not miss.

 2. Swimming with Sea Lions in Lima